Progress Report: New Antibacterials In the Fight against MDR Bacteria

 The Rapid Rise of Sulfonamide Diversity

 Shortly after Domagk and Hörlein announced their discovery of the antibacterial properties of the dye sulfamidochrysoidine (Prontosil) in 1935, numerous chemical companies set out to modify the chemical structure.
-They soon recognized the sulfa component as the true antibacterial and produced an incredible Continue reading The Rapid Rise of Sulfonamide Diversity
+They soon recognized the sulfa component as the true antibacterial and produced an incredible number of derivatives (more than 5000 different compounds!!) by 1945.[1, Continue reading The Rapid Rise of Sulfonamide Diversity